dEnchanter/NASA-App/README.md

 # project-nasa
-An enterprise level Node application and deployed to the cloud (AWS) Learnt to build secure and performant, large scale applications like a senior backend developer Make good architecture decisions and help others on your team Using NodeJS for production grade apps including REST APIs and GraphQL APIs
+An enterprise level Node application, deployed to the cloud (AWS) Learnt to build secure and performant, large scale applications like a senior backend developer Make good architecture decisions and help others on your team Using NodeJS for production grade apps including REST APIs and GraphQL APIs